xu-song/hexo-auto-category/README.md

 Directory to Category for [Hexo](hexo.io).

-A plugin to generate categories automatically for each post.
+A plugin to generate hierarchical categories automatically for each post.

 ## Installation